How do LLMs Compute Verbal Confidence: Experiments

 Activation steering, therefore, allows us to distinguish between competing accounts of confidence generation.
 Under the just-in-time account, no confidence-specific computation occurs until the last token in the prompt (i.e. CC token---see Figure~\ref{fig:illustration_prompt}).
 Steering at the answer-adjacent token PANL should therefore be ineffective—PANL may carry answer-related information, but not a dedicated confidence representation that can be directly modulated.
 This follows because causal attention prevents PANL from attending to tokens that appear later in the prompt, so the model cannot "know" at PANL that a confidence rating will be requested.
 The cached retrieval hypothesis, however, holds that confidence is already encoded at PANL; steering should modulate this representation and bias downstream output.
 Note that both accounts predict that steering at CC can influence confidence, but only the cached account predicts that (1) steering at PANL is effective and (2) PANL effects emerge at earlier layers than CC effects, reflecting the sequential flow from confidence encoding to retrieval.

 We found evidence consistent with the cached retrieval account.
-High- (or low-) confidence steering caused a marked boost (or depression) in verbal confidence ratings when vectors were injected at PANL, with efficacy peaking at layers 21-25 (see Figure ~\ref{fig:gemma_steering_main}).
+High- (or low-) confidence steering caused a marked boost (or depression) in verbal confidence ratings when vectors were injected at PANL, with efficacy peaking at layers 21-25 (see Figure~\ref{fig:gemma_steering_main}).
 Substantial steering efficacy was also observed at CC, peaking later at layers 30-35 —consistent with the prediction that automatically-formed confidence representations at PANL are subsequently transferred to CC for verbalization.
 As expected, steering was ineffective at control positions: PANL+1 and the first confidence colon token.
+Steering at the \emph{answer-colon} (AC) position — the last token before answer generation, whose residual stream produces the first answer token's logits — was also ineffective (see later and Figure~\ref{fig:answer_colon}a), consistent with the view that verbal confidence is driven by an evaluation of question-answer fit rather than by the signals that produce the answer itself.

 Steering at the first answer token was ineffective.
 Steering at the last answer token was effective, consistent with confidence-relevant information being available at this point (i.e., after encoding the full question and most of the answer)(see Figure \ref{fig:gemma_steering_suppl}).
 However, we do not consider this position in subsequent analyses: unlike PANL, which immediately follows the answer, the last answer token is itself part of the answer content.
 This conflates two distinct roles—as a potential locus of cached confidence representations, and as part of the semantic content (answer correctness) from which confidence is presumably derived—introducing a confound that complicates interpretation.